Abhinandan-Ricky/training.python_web/source/presentations/session10.rst

 Then reload your aws instance in a web browser, you should see a BAD GATEWAY error

-now start django and then reload:
+now, start django and then reload the page in your browser:

 .. code-block:: bash